What is Epinephrine?

 • Massage area for 10 seconds.

-• Discard auto-injector (preferably in a sharps container, which you can get at any pharmacy) or bring it with you when going to the hospital or emergency room.
+• Discard the auto-injector (preferably in a sharps container, which you can get at any pharmacy).
+Bring it with you if you go to the hospital or emergency room.

 Are epinephrine auto-injectors the same dosage?